carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 ##### **Reshaping Layers: Flatten**

-The next type of hidden layer used in our introductory model is a type of reshaping layer defined in Keras by the `tf.keras.layers.Flatten` class.
+The next type of hidden layer used in our introductory model is a type of reshaping layer defined in Keras by the `keras.layers.Flatten` class.
 It is necessary when transitioning from convolutional and pooling layers to fully connected layers.

 ```
 keras.layers.Flatten(data_format=None, **kwargs)